Buying guide

 AI summary

-Your credit score is a crucial factor when applying for a home loan in New Zealand, acting as a financial trust rating for lenders.
-Scores range from 0-1000, with 700+ considered excellent.
+Your credit score is a crucial factor when applying for a home loan in New Zealand, reflecting your financial reliability to lenders.
+A high score (700+) can lead to better interest rates and loan amounts.

 What you’ll learn: